beckett-media/artemis-ebay-api/README.md

 `source ebay-env/bin/activate`

 4. Find your eBay credentials from the first half of this guide.
 For the findingAPI you need the `appid` for the Production environment.
-Paste the appid into the Beckett_python_api.py file on ~line 6.
+Credentials are managed by keyring.
+To save them execute:
+`import keyring
+keyring.set_password('ebay', 'beckett_appid', '<your credential>')`

 - !WIP!
 The ebay-config.yaml file is still a work in progress.
 So is saving credentials in a safe way.